rifqiharrys/sdb_gui/README.md

 ### a.
 Open SDB GUI and load data

-Open `sdb_gui_x.x.x_one_file.exe` if you're using the executable version or run `sdb_gui.py` if you're using the source code.
+Open `sdb_gui_x.x.x_one_file.exe` if you're using the executable version or run `sdb_gui.py` by following [these instructions](#4-using-the-environment) if you're using the source code.

 If you're using the executable version, you can open by double click on the file (`sdb_gui_x.x.x_one_file.exe`) or if you're using terminal, you can type `sdb_gui_x.x.x_one_file.exe` in the terminal in the same directory.
-If you're using the source code, run `sdb_gui.py` using python in your conda environment.
+If you're using the source code, run `sdb_gui.py` by using your preferred method as shown in [the instructions above](#4-using-the-environment).
 Wait until SDB GUI opens and shows a window like the picture shown below.
 The preview of SDB GUI interface is available at [SDB GUI Preview document](./docs/sdb-gui-preview.md).

 ![main_window](./docs/fig/main_window.png)